ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-sso.md

 ## Identity sources
 {: #adds-sso-identity}

 Identity sources are used to attach one or more domains to vCenter SSO.
-A domain is a repository for users and groups that the vCenter SSO can use for user authentication. vCenter SSO has the following domains that are configured after the vCenter Server instance deployment.
+A domain is a repository for users and groups that the vCenter SSO can use for user authentication. vCenter SSO has the following domains that are configured after the vCenter Server instance deployment:

 * Local OS - Local operating system users are local to the operating system where the vCenter Single Sign-On server is running.
 The local operating system identity source exists only in basic vCenter SSO deployments and is not available in deployments with multiple vCenter SSO instances.
 Only one local operating system identity source is allowed.
 Shown as local in the vSphere Client.
 * vsphere.local – Enables `administrator@vsphere.local` to be authenticated.